Environmental assessments for projects and plans

 The local authority (or An Bord Pleanála) can ask a developer for an EIAR even if their development is below the thresholds.
 They will do this if they think the development is likely to have a significant effect on the environment.
 The full list of projects and threshold limits are set out in the Planning and Development Regulations.

-The EIS also sets out how the developer proposes to deal with any negative effects.
-The EIS must include a non-technical summary.
-The Environmental Protection Agency (EPA) has published Guidelines on the information to be contained in an Environmental Impact Statement (pdf).
+The EIAR also sets out how the developer proposes to deal with any negative effects.
+The EIAR must include a non-technical summary.
+The Environmental Protection Agency (EPA) has published guidelines on the information to be contained in an Environmental Impact Assessment Report.

 It is not possible to get outline planning permission for developments covered by the EIA.
-The notices about the application for planning permission must include the fact that an EIS is available and the local authority’s weekly list of planning applications must identify those applications involving an EIS.
+The notices about the application for planning permission must include the fact that an EIAR is available.
+The local authority’s weekly list of planning applications must also identify those applications involving an EIAR.

 The licensing system